Trump's Trade Tariff Updates

 These tariffs are scheduled to take effect on February 10, 2025.

-The US Postal Service (USPS) will not be implementing the ban on all inbound packages from China and Hong Kong announced yesterday.
+The US Postal Service (USPS) will not be implementing the ban on all inbound packages from China and Hong Kong announced on February 4.
 In the initial notice, USPS said that it would no longer accept parcels from China and Hong Kong after the US imposed an additional 10% tariff on Chinese goods and ended the de minimis exception that allowed small value parcels to enter the country without paying tax.
 According to USPS officials, it will work with CBP to implement a collection process for the new China tariffs to avoid delivery disruptions.

 Trump’s Canada and Mexico Tariffs Postponed